 When Edgar doesn’t give him anything by saying that his name meant something to people back in time, but he has no value anymore, Rob leaves.
 Edgar questions Amir if he even knows his name? and then we cut to a frustrated Rob trying to find an old underground fight arena where Edgar organizes fights for the restaurant staff in the area.

 This is where we are first introduced to the name ‘Robin Feld.’
 In a generic reintroduction of a sort of fighter, Rob walks up to the fight board and writes his name down for the next round.
 At this point, we are misled to believe that Rob will end up beating the shit out of people and getting some major headway in the search for his pig.
 However, that doesn’t happen, and Robin gets beaten to a pulp.
 He does manage to get an important clue though.

 Amir, at this point in the runtime, realizes that the name ‘Robin Feld’ stands for something truly important.
 He even goes ahead and asks Robin if he could use his name to book a table for them at the restaurant that is their next stop.
 And to his surprise, his name works.

 Related to Pig Movie Explained: Donnie Darko (2001) Explained: A Journey Through The Director’s Theory

 It’s only after a few more sequences that we get to know who Robin Feld was.
-We understand that he was the best, most renounced chef of Portland.
-People used to adore and look up to him and the food he made, had the ability to change the lives and moods of people in trouble.
+We understand that he was the best, the most renounced chef in Portland.
+People used to adore and look up to him and the food he made had the ability to change the lives and moods of people in trouble.

 Who stole Rob’s Pig?